phani-sudo/build-guide-1/topic/k2c-qli-build-ga/howto_setup.rst

          ifconfig wlan0

 #.
-Use the IP address to establish an SSH connection from the remote host to the device:
+Use the IP address from the Linux host to establish an SSH connection to the device:

    .. container:: nohighlight